kyma-project/website/content/blog-posts/2020-01-10-integration-testing-in-k8s/index.md

 1. **Selective testing**

-   In ClusterTestSuite, you are able to define which tests you want to execute.
+   In the ClusterTestSuite, you are able to define which tests you want to execute.
 You can select them by providing the **labels** expression, or by listing TestDefinition names.
-If you don't list any, all tests are run by default.
-Selective testing is particularly helpful in a situation when you have 50 TestDefinitions on your cluster but in the course of development, you want to check only the tests for the component you are working on.
+If you don't list any, Octopus will run all tests by default.
+Selective testing is particularly helpful in a situation when you have 50 TestDefinitions on your cluster, but in the course of development you want to check only the tests for the component you are working on.
 Thanks to selective testing, you can get feedback on your changes almost immediately.

 2. **Automatic retries on failed tests**